-A degree in Economics will offer you a copious amount of vocational flexibility and will lay a solid foundation for a wide range of career opportunities.
+Welcome to the Department of Economics!
+The Department of Economics was established in 1955.
+Economics is about efficiency - making optimal decisions in the face of constraints.
+You have already made an optimal choice by choosing this department!
+If you make the most of this opportunity, at the end of your journey with us you will be well rounded, mature, resilient critical thinkers.
+A degree in Economics, Statistics and/or Banking and Finance offers vocational flexibility and lays a solid foundation for a wide range of career opportunities.
 We therefore encourage you to use the next few years to learn as much as you can, not just academically, but also about who you are and who you want to be.
-While many of our alumni are in the traditional roles that degrees in Economics, Statistics or Banking & Finance may take you, the knowledge, skills, and tools that you will receive over the next 3 years are highly and easily transferable to other disciplines.
+While many of our alumni are employed in traditional roles, the knowledge, skills, and tools that you will receive over the course of your study are highly and easily transferable to other disciplines.
 The possibilities are endless!

-Our dedicated, knowledgeable, approachable, friendly, and professional administrators are always willing to assist you in navigating this new learning experience.
-They have prepared this handbook which provides indispensable details about the different majors and minors offered by the department.
+Our dedicated, knowledgeable, approachable, and professional administrators are always willing to assist you in navigating this new learning experience.
 The interdisciplinary nature of your degree allows you to also explore other areas of interest.
-While doing your undergraduate degree, I also implore you to consider pursuing either a M.Sc. in Economics and/or a Ph.D. in Economics, as an advanced degree, especially in this discipline, will significantly increase your future earning potential.
+After completing any of our undergraduate degrees, I also implore you to consider pursuing either a M.Sc. in Economics and/or a Ph.D. in Economics.
+Multiple studies have shown that an advanced degree, especially in this discipline, will significantly increase your future earning potential.
 If this path interests you, I highly recommend double majoring in Economics and Mathematics so that you gain the necessary skills to prepare you for graduate work.

-I cannot end this message without encouraging you to participate in the social life of the faculty and the wider university.
+I cannot end this message without encouraging you to participate in the social life of the Faculty and the wider university.
 There are various clubs/societies/organizations that you can join in order to enrich your experience and develop your soft skills.
 By doing this you will hone your time management skills, maintain your mental health, and gain leadership experience.
-Of particular interest is the Young Economist Association or the Young Investor's Club who over the years have added value to our students through networking events and relevant presentations.
+Of particular interest is the Young Economist Association or the Young Investor's Club which over the years have added value to our students through networking events and relevant presentations.
 Whether you are a new or returning student, you are now part of a department that is a beacon of excellence and innovation on this campus, so I charge you to REACH FOR THE STARS!